-If you’re looking for the perfect refreshment on a warm day, look no further than pink gin and Prosecco cocktails.
+If you’re looking for the perfect refreshment on a special occasion or simply a warm day, look no further than pink gin and Prosecco cocktails.

 A slight variation on gin and Prosecco, this blush variety builds on the popularity of pink gin to create a tantalising tipple that’s ideal for summer days and special occasions alike.
 The secret to their success is they’re highly Instagrammable.
 Who doesn’t want to show off these beauties?

 The new Malfy Rosa is simply fabulous.
 Turn it into a many fabulous pink gin and Prosecco cocktails by pouring one part gin into a flute glass, then top up with two measures of chilled Prosecco and garnish with a twist of pink grapefruit peel.

 Speaking of pink grapefruit, we know that gin and grapefruit is a winning combination but have you tried it with Prosecco?
 According to The Salty Dog Hotel (and much of Twitter actually), simply add pink grapefruit and Prosecco to your Tanqueray.

 Beefeater Pink Gin – Trois Fleurs

 For a cocktail that’s really sophisticated, take it up a notch with this floral cocktail from Beefeater Gin and Dirty Martini.